 In this article, we’ll explore how Betta fish reproduce, the factors influencing the number of eggs they lay, and some practical tips for successful breeding.

-Betta fish lay eggs, but they do not give birth.
-Only female bettas lay eggs not a male and female betta fish can lay eggs without a male betta fish but the eggs won’t be fertilized so they won’t hatch into baby fish.
+Only female bettas, not male betta fish, lay eggs.
+Female betta fish can lay eggs without a male betta fish, but the eggs won’t be fertilized, so they won’t hatch into baby fish.
 Female bettas sometimes release eggs independently if they are healthy and mature.
-However, you need a male to fertilize the eggs to have baby bettas.
-Without the male, the eggs will just stay in the tank and eventually get eaten or break down.

 How Do Betta Fish Lay Eggs?